wazuh/wazuh-qa/docs/tests/integration/test_authd/test_remote_enrollment.md

 ## Notes

-[2] Currently we've disabled the case where manager is a cluster node and remote enrollment is enabled because, as there is no master node to connect with, the worker raises the following error: 'ERROR: Cannot communicate with master'.
-We could add a simulated master node for the test but it would be too much work for what little testing it would provide so we won't do it for the time being
+[2] For the worker case, as there is no master to report, the expected response from the worker is 'ERROR: Cannot comunicate with master'.
+THis confirms that the worker has attempted to communicate with the master to registrate the agent but it was not possible because the master is offline.
+The purpose of this test is not to check if the cluster works as expected so this would be enough to check that the option works right and remote enrollment is correctly enabled or disabled.

 ## Code documentation